wyattscarpenter/carpogram/README.md

 oh yeah, also, There are only lower case base letters and then there's a combining capitalizor.
 I guess this doesn't stack.

-combining combinizer for o^(that) = ô. (oh yes this is also specifically combining over, because you could also put things under etc)
+combining combinizer for o^(that) = ô. (oh yes this is also specifically combining over, because you could also put things under etc. There is also a combine-under mark.)

 maybe ø is just o/(combining combinizer)